stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Yes, my site is suddenly down with the same error as well." by @[grempe](https://twitter.com/grempe/status/834856452296630272)

 "the Internet giants make decisions that affect elections, political speech, violent protests—and are answerable only to themselves" by @[Pinboard](https://twitter.com/Pinboard/status/897984010562949120)

+"Yes, clownflare, the guys who also harassed Tor users visiting their clients pages with unsolvable captchas." by @[nblr](https://twitter.com/nblr/status/1011513078641459202)

 "annoying part was cloudflare" by @[AltichaDev](https://twitter.com/AltichaDev/status/1113892225472192512)